JPMorgan in pole position to lead WeWork IPO after debt offering - sources | MarketScreener

 Other banks, including Goldman Sachs, are also expected to have prominent roles for the IPO, the sources said.

-WeWork is looking to raise $5 billion (£4 billion) to $6 billion through the bond offering and is then looking to go public as soon as September, Reuters reported last month.
+WeWork is looking to raise $5 billion to $6 billion through the bond offering and is then looking to go public as soon as September, Reuters reported last month.

 Leading the WeWork IPO would be a coup for JPMorgan and means it would occupy the lead spot on two of the three largest IPOs of 2019, having led preparations for the Lyft Inc listing in March.
 Rival Morgan Stanley was the lead bank on the Uber Technologies Inc IPO in May.